openxpki/openxpki/doc/reference/configuration/workflow.rst

             action:
               - name_of_action > state_on_success ? condition_name
               - name_of_other_action > other_state_on_success !condition_name
+            hint:
+                name_of_action: A verbose text shown aside of the button
+                name_of_other_action: A verbose text shown aside of the button

     action:
         name_of_action: (as used above)
             label: Verbose name, shown as label on the button
-            tooltip: Hint to show as tooltip on the button in
+            tooltip: Hint to show as tooltip on the button
             description: Verbose description, show on UI page
             class: Name of the implementation class
             abort: state to jump to on abort (UI button, optional) # not implemented yet
             resume: state to jump to on resume (after exception, optional) # not implemented yet
-            validator: scalar/list of validator names, defined in validator section
-            input: list of field names for input, to be defined in field section
+            validator:
+              - name_of_validator (defined below)
+            input:
+              - name_of_field (defined below)
+              - name_of_other_field
             param:
                 key: value - passed as params to the action class